sebastiansuresh/Machine-Learning/index.md

  ![image](https://github.com/sebastiansuresh/Machine-Learning/blob/master/prediction.png)

- From the below image it can be seen that the algorithim was succesfull in learning the various values of the handwritten numbers and predicting the corect number that was inputted.
+From the below image it can be seen that the algorithm was successful in learning the various values of the handwritten numbers and predicting the correct number that was inputted.

  ![image] (https://github.com/sebastiansuresh/Machine-Learning/blob/master/Number.png)